slartibaartfast/allocate-token/README.md

 ls
 cat allocator-log.txt
 ```
-Looking empty?
+Looking rather empty?
 There will be more data after testing the endpoints.

 ### Test the endpoints

 Send a curl request to the endpoint to fetch a token and uuid:
 ```
 curl -k -u dogdogalina@mrdogdogalina.com:ff9k3l2 https://localhost:8000/authToken
 ```

-If you have Python3 installed, or a Docker container with a Python3 environment, run test.py to test the Astra database GraphQL endpoint and the endpoints of our service.
+If you have Python3 installed, or a Docker container with a Python3 environment, run test.py to test the Astra database GraphQL endpoint, a couple of the Astra REST api endpoints, and the endpoints of our service.
 Prior to running the script, edit the endpoint variables to use your cluster ID and region in the urls.
 ```
 python3 test.py